-Are you constantly asking yourself “Why am I depressed?”
-Maybe you’re swamped in signs of anxiety.
-Yikes!
-Perhaps you’re considering a serotonin drip (LOL).
-Nuts, you can’t figure out what’s going on.
-Could your thinking be the culprit?
+Are you constantly asking yourself, “Why am I depressed?”
+Maybe you’re overwhelmed by anxiety symptoms.
+Try as you may, you can’t figure out what’s going on.
+Could it be your thinking?

-A guy sees his dentist for a check-up.
-He tells him his teeth have been super-sensitive, and he’s been having headaches and jaw pain.
-The doc does the x-ray and exam thing, and tells the guy the cause of his symptoms is bruxism – a chronic clenching and grinding of teeth.
+The doc does the x-ray and exam thing, and tells the guy the cause of his symptoms is bruxism, a chronic clenching and grinding of teeth.

-The guy is shocked, having no idea he’s been rubbing his teeth the wrong way.
-Uh, but he thinks it over, and he knows the diagnosis is correct.
-And now that he’s sure of the true cause of his misery, he can move-on to treatment – and relief.
+He’s shocked, having no idea he’s been clenchin’ and grindin’.
+After thinking it over, he knows the diagnosis is correct.
+And now that he’s sure of the true cause of his misery, he can move on to treatment – and relief.

 So it is with depression and anxiety.
 We so often tolerate them, having no idea what’s at play.
-However, once we do our honest due diligence, roots are uncovered and intervention and healing can commence.
+However, once we do our honest research, roots are uncovered and intervention and relief can begin.

 - Overgeneralization: General conclusions are made based upon a single incident or piece of evidence.
 If something bad happens, we expect it to happen again and again.